google/gsocguides/pages/mentor/15-upstream_integration.md

 Ultimately, you'll be responsible for understanding and performing a final review of the code for the student's GSoC evaluation.
 However, there's nothing wrong with bringing other people into the process.

 Some projects have a documented review process.
-A good example is on the PostgreSQL Developers Wiki (http://wiki.postgresql.org/wiki/Reviewing_a_Patch), some of which was used as a reference for this section.
+A good example is on the [PostgreSQL Developers Wiki](http://wiki.postgresql.org/wiki/Reviewing_a_Patch), some of which was used as a reference for this section.

 Many people feel that they're not qualified to do a full review of a patch.
 But review includes many different tasks, and even if you can't do all of them, a reviewer can help your organization by taking on some or all of pre-commit tasks.